 A clock makes sure that your lifts are based upon your ability and not extra rest time.
 It also keeps you in the same energy pathway during your entire workout.
 Once you know what your goals are, then choose the energy pathway that gets you there.

 The most important thing is to use the time to access the correct energy pathway and to use the time to allow the energy pathway to replenish after you have exhausted it.
-The best pathway to burn belly fat is the oxidative energy pathway, and the best pathway to build muscle it the glycolytic energy pathway.
-Also check out: want to build muscle – what are the best protein foods to eat.
+The best pathway to burn belly fat is the oxidative energy pathway, and the best pathway to build muscle is the glycolytic energy pathway.